astuder/Inside-EZRadioPRO/docs/memory-map.md

 ## Si446x-A2A

-In normal operation, the memory map A2A and C2A parts is identical, except for the space occupied by firmware patches:
+In normal operation (FUNC 1), the memory map of A2A and C2A parts is identical, except for the space occupied by firmware patches:

 | Start | End | Type | Description |
 | --- | --- | --- | --- |